appiphony/building-management-app/README.md

 Follow these steps to set up an org with our app

-There are ways that you can configure an org with our app.
+There are 2 ways that you can configure an org with our app.
 The first is by installing the base unmanaged package and then the extension unmanaged package.
-The second is by pushing the base-master branch from this repo into an org, followed by pushing the extension-master branch.
+The second is by pushing the `base-master` branch from this repo into an org, followed by pushing the `extension-master` branch.
 In both cases, you will need to have an org with work.com enabled and the Command Center managed package installed.
 Follow the steps below to get up and running.

 ### Using Unmanaged Packages
 1) Create new org with work.com enabled and Command Center managed package installed.
 Refer to this doc for instructions: https://salesforce.quip.com/UiuYAvbyZAKQ